MetaMask/metamask-docs/wallet/reference/sdk-js-options.md

 <!--/tabs-->

 Metadata about the dapp using the SDK.
+The metadata options are:

+- `name` - Name of the dapp
+- `url` - URL of the dapp
+- `base64Icon` - A base64-encoded icon

-:::caution important
+:::tip important
-Setting `dappMetaData` is important to create a clear and trustworthy user experience when connecting your dapp to MetaMask Mobile.
+Setting `dappMetaData` creates a clear and trustworthy user experience when connecting your dapp to MetaMask Mobile.
 MetaMask Mobile displays this metadata in the connection modal to help users identify and verify the connection request.
 :::